Exterminator for Fleas: Do You Need One?

 Scientists have found more than 2,000 types of fleas, but in the Garden State, you’ll likely deal with just a few of them.
 Here are the most common fleas we encounter:

-Officially called Ctenocephalides Felis, the cat flea is found chiefly on canines.
+Officially called Ctenocephalides Felis, the cat flea is found chiefly on dogs.
 They’re known for carrying plague bacteria.

 The scientific name of the rat flea is the Xenopsylla cheopis.
 These are the fleas responsible for the Bubonic Plague.

-The Oropsylla Montana is often associated with squirrels, so if you have squirrels that move into the attic, then it’s possible you could fight these fleas.
+The Oropsylla Montana is often associated with squirrels, so if you have squirrels that move into the attic, then it’s possible you might have to fight these fleas.

 The Ctenocephalides canis flea can spread tapeworms to your pet.
 Though their name suggests that they infest dogs, they’re not as big of a problem in this state as the cat flea.

-It should be noted that sand fleas are not fleas at all.
+It should be noted that sand fleas are not actually fleas at all.
 These are different insects that live in the sand.
 If you live near the coast and have significant amounts of sand on your property, then you might experience these pests.
-However, the treatment methods that kill traditional fleas don’t always work with the sand variety.
+The treatment methods that kill traditional fleas don’t always work with sand fleas.

-Fleas can be an absolute nightmare to manage, so it’s best to call in professional help when you’ve tried methods and been unsuccessful.
-We can help you to get rid of them and keep them at bay by using pesticides and educating you on these common nuisances.
+Fleas can be an absolute nightmare to manage and you will most likely need a Kapture flea exterminator brought in to help.
+We can get rid of them and keep them at bay by using the right pesticides and educating you on the best ways to supplement our methods.
 Don’t let your animals or people in your home suffer; call us for quick help.